Where to see the Northern Lights

 Where to see the Northern Lights in Alaska

 Expansive ice fields, towering mountain ranges, and plunging river canyons.
 No matter where you go in Alaska, you can guarantee it will be jaw-droppingly scenic.
-Throw in a sighting of the Northern Lights and you’ve got a truly unforgettable luxury travel experience.
+Throw in a sighting of the Northern Lights and you’ve got a truly unforgettable trip.
 And for those living in the US, it’s tantalizingly simple to get to.
 With no need for long-haul flights (or even your passport), getting there is easy.
 It’s leaving that’s the hard part.

 Perched on an isolated nunatak overlooking Denali National Park and a huge 6,000 feet above sea level, one of the best places to see the Northern Lights in Alaska has to be Sheldon Chalet.
 A private hideaway at the very summit of the world (and one that’s only accessible by helicopter), this is every escapist’s dream.
 Heading out into the endless expanse of pristine-powdered terrain that stretches before you, you’ll hike, sled, and rappel to your heart’s content.
 What more could you want from an Alaskan adventure?
 Except, perhaps, the blaze of the Northern Lights?
 Come September to April, you’ll have that too.

 If you’re looking for somewhere a little less remote, we’ll take you to Winterlake Lodge.
-Here, you’ll spend the day dogsledding and whale watching, before cozying up at the Happy River Cabin to spot the aurora borealis lighting up the sky.
+Here, you’ll spend the day dogsledding and whale watching before cozying up at the Happy River Cabin to spot the aurora borealis lighting up the sky.
 But our favorite part?
 The helicopters.
 Taking to the skies, you’ll soar over snow-capped mountains, picturesque lakes, and sensational glaciers.
 Afterall, what better way to explore the vast Alaskan wilderness than from above.
 But if you want to get right into the heart of it, then we’ll arrange that too.
 With helicopter-assisted trekking adventures, you’ll find an abundance of wildlife to snap your camera at and leave no stone unturned.
 You’ll have the best of both worlds.

 Reindeer sleigh in Finland